astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ## Overview

 One of the most fundamental features of Apache Airflow is the ability to schedule jobs.
-Historically, Airflow users could schedule their DAGs by specifying a `schedule_interval` with a cron expression, timedelta, or using a preset Airflow schedule.
-Then with the release of Airflow 2.2 in October 2021, scheduling flexibility was massively increased with the introduction of timetables.
-Timetables allow users to create their own custom schedules using Python, eliminating gaps in scheduling capability previously caused by limitations of cron.
-Now no matter what use case your DAG is serving, it can be scheduled in Airflow.
+Historically, Airflow users could schedule their DAGs by specifying a `schedule_interval` with a cron expression, a timedelta, or a preset Airflow schedule.

+Timetables, released in Airflow 2.2, brought new flexibility to scheduling.
+Timetables allow users to create their own custom schedules using Python, effectively eliminating the limitations of cron.
+With Timetables, you can now schedule DAGs to run at any time for any use case.

-In this guide, we'll walk through Airflow scheduling concepts and the different ways you can schedule a DAG with a focus on new features released in Airflow 2.2.
+In this guide, we'll walk through Airflow scheduling concepts and the different ways you can schedule a DAG with a focus on Timetables.

 > Note: All code in this guide can be found in [this repo](https://github.com/astronomer/airflow-scheduling-tutorial).